wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-loads | The total number of times this video has been loaded. plays | The total number of times this video has been played. play_rate | The percentage of visitors who clicked play (between 0 and 1). hours_watched | The total time spent watching this video. engagement | The average percentage of the video that gets viewed (between 0 and 1).
+load_count | The total number of times this video has been loaded. play_count | The total number of times this video has been played. play_rate | The percentage of visitors who clicked play (between 0 and 1). hours_watched | The total time spent watching this video. engagement | The average percentage of the video that gets viewed (between 0 and 1).